Vietnam.vn - Nền tảng quảng bá Việt Nam

 Time Management Matrix

-In her lessons with grade 10 students majoring in literature and math, Ms. Nhiep emphasized time management skills because she believed that this was the most difficult thing, but if done well, students would shorten the time it took to reach their goals.
+In her lessons with grade 10 students majoring in literature and math, Ms. Nhiep emphasized time management skills because she believed this was the most difficult thing, but if done well, students would shorten the time it took to reach their goals.

 The principal agrees with this view, the reason being "if you know how to arrange your time scientifically and appropriately, you can solve important tasks during the week without having to wait until an "urgent" situation to do it".

 With just one data table, the exchange between teachers and students becomes more open and also shows the different thoughts and perspectives of students.
-That shows that each student can proactively build a "time matrix" that suits them and can adjust it flexibly.
+That shows that each student can proactively build a "time matrix" that suits them and can adjust flexibly.

 Let's choose the right path

-Helping students identify goals and implementation plans is not only a matter of timing, but it is the first basis for teachers to accompany them for three years of study.
+Helping students identify their goals and implementation plans is not only a matter of timing, but it is the first basis for teachers to accompany them for three years of study.
 During that time, students and their parents may find it necessary to change their goals and choose a new direction.
 That is also a good thing because only when they are proactive and positive with the support of adults will students know which direction is suitable for them and how to invest in their studies.

 Ms. NGUYEN THI NHIEP